kaist-plrg/consensus-spectec/documentation/Eth2SpecTec-TypeProcess.md

 ### 5.2 Key Achievements

-Our implementation successfully addresses the challenges of representing SSZ bytes types in Spectec:
+Our implementation successfully addresses the challenges of representing SSZ bytes types in SpecTec:

 - **Complete SSZ Compatibility**: All hash tree root computations, Merkle tree operations, and serialization procedures strictly adhere to the SSZ specification, producing identical results to the Python `eth2spec` reference implementation.